Construction vs. Welding: Exploring Earning Potential and Career Opportunities

 Career Opportunities in Construction:

 • Diverse Specializations: Construction offers diverse specializations, allowing individuals to choose roles that align with their interests and strengths.
-From residential construction to commercial and industrial projects, there are numerous niches within the field.
+From residential construction to commercial and industrial projects, there are numerous niches in the field.

 Earning Potential in Welding: